Our family fighting for yours

 Ohio’s Dog Bite Laws

 Owning a dog that’s on Ohio’s banned or restricted breed list comes with very specific directions according to municipal statutes.
-If a dog owner breaks any of these rules, resulting in a dog bite or other canine-related harm, the courts will likely rule in the victim’s favor.
-To learn more about restricted dogs in your city and your potential legal opportunities after a dog attack, speak to a Dayton personal injury attorney from The Brannon Law Firm.
+If a dog owner breaks any of these rules, resulting in a dog bite or other canine-related harm, the courts will likely rule in the dog bite victim’s favor.
+To learn more about restricted dogs in your city and your potential legal opportunities after a dog attack, speak to a Dayton dog bite lawyer from The Brannon Law Firm.